mighty-gerbils/gerbil/doc/guide/intro.md

   to the whole program using the `-prelude` directive.
 This can result in potentially significant performance gains at the expense of safety.
   Note that an executable compiled with full program optimization still links to `libgambit`.
+  Also note that you might have to pass appropriate `ld-options` for the libraries you are linking to, because the compiler cannot determine what you actually need due to the tree shaker and thus cannot simply attach the recorded stdlib library dependencies.
 - An executable module can also be compiled as a plain dynamic module and then executed with the `gerbil` universal binary (or `gxi`).
   This dynamic mode of executables is useful for development, as they compile instantly and do not need to be recompiled while you are working on their dependencies.

+#### Fully Static Binaries

+It is also possible to build _fully static_ binaries, provided that your system supports it and you haven't configured Gerbil with `--enable-shared`.
+You can do this simply by passing the `-static` option to `gxc` or using the `static-exe:` and `optimized-static-exe:` specs in your build script.

+Note that systems based on glibc are incapable of building fully static binaries, because glibc itself has some dynamic dependencies to lower level libraries.
+That's unfortunate, but it shouldn't stop you from building fully static binaries: you can simply use Docker with an apropriate image of a distribution based on the musl libc (alpine or void linux for instance).

 ### Prelude Modules and Custom Languages